iip-ecosphere/platform/platform/resources/ecsRuntime/README.md

 ## Configuration

-The basic YAML configuration of the services management allows for the following AAS (asset administration shell)
+The basic YAML configuration of the services management (in ``iipecosphere.yml``) allows for the following AAS (asset administration shell) settings:
-settings:

     aas:
       server: